使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Richard Dearnley - Analyst

 Good morning.
-To clarify on, Tim's question, are you in the new spill magic facility?
-Are you using the same equipment, production equipment, or is it new, more productive equipment.
+To clarify on Tim's question, are you in the new Spill Magic facility?
+Are you using the same equipment, production equipment?
+Or is it new more productive equipment?

-When we first moved.
+When we first move?

 Richard Dearnley - Analyst